-A record of Safeguarding training is kept by the DSL.
+A record of Safequarding training is kept by the HR department as part of staff files.

 Part-time teachers, temporary staff (incl.
-Peris) and volunteers are informed of the arrangements for Safeguarding, including the procedure for reporting allegations.
+Peris) and volunteers receive Safeguarding training, including the procedure for reporting allegations.
 Part time staff members are currently required to attend in house training in safeguarding every year.